Table of Contents

 |---|---|---|

-| Italian breadcrumbs | Panko + Italian seasoning + Parmesan | Panko gives a lighter, crunchier crust |
+| Italian breadcrumbs | Panko breadcrumbs + 1 tsp Italian seasoning | Panko makes a lighter, crunchier crust |

-How to Make Chicken Parmesan Casserole – Step by Step
+How to Make Chicken Parmesan Casserole — Step-by-Step

 Step 1: Boil the Pasta

-Step 2: Prep the Chicken
+Step 2: Prep and Bread the Chicken

-Step 3: Fry the Chicken
+Step 3: Fry the Chicken Strips

-Step 4: Layer the Casserole
+Step 4: Layer and Bake

 | Step | Action | Duration | Key Visual Cue |